You want smart political talk without the meltdowns?

 It's really insane.

-Well, you know, I think uh a lot of uh I think a lot of the problem is let's let's let's dive back a few decades uh to the fact that there was no internet just you know, twenty, thirty, thirty five, forty years ago, and uh information did not travel around the world the way it does today.
+Well, you know, I think a lot of The problem is, let's dive back a few decades to the fact that there was no internet just 20, 30, 35, 40 years ago.

-And people see America and say they go to their leaders and they say, Hey, why can't we have it like America has it?
+And people see America and say, they go to their leaders and they say, hey, why can't we have it like America has it?

 Is it easier to make America like the rest of the world?

-I it's just a thought, you know.
+It's just a thought, you know?

-Um I get very worried and concerned, which is very different than being depressed.
+I get very worried and concerned, which is very different than being depressed.

 There are many people that cannot right now make ends meet because they're shoving their indoctrination down our throats against all common sense.